docs

 Can software auto-appeal denials?

 Software can draft an appeal packet, pre-populate fields from the claim and ERA, and queue the appeal for staff review.
-Software should not file appeals without human review, because appeal letters frequently require nuance (medical necessity language, contract reference, specific payer policy citation) that AI gets wrong often enough to matter.
-The right pattern is software accelerating the appeal preparation, not software replacing the appeal preparation.
+It should not file appeals on its own.
+Appeal letters turn on nuance (medical necessity language, contract reference, specific payer policy citation) that AI gets wrong often enough to cost money.
+Software should accelerate appeal preparation, not stand in for it.

 How fast should denials be worked?

-Industry best practice is working denials within 7 to 14 days of receipt for high-dollar or time-sensitive denials, and within 30 days for lower-priority items.
-The constraint is appeal deadline, which varies by payer; Medicare gives 120 days, most commercial payers give 60 to 180 days, Medicaid varies by state.
+Work high-dollar or time-sensitive denials within 7 to 14 days of receipt, and lower-priority items within 30 days.
+The hard constraint is the appeal deadline: Medicare gives 120 days, most commercial payers give 60 to 180 days, and Medicaid varies by state.

 How does Medi help with denial pattern analysis?

-Medi surfaces denial volume by CARC, by payer, by provider, by practice, and by code over time.
-The pattern view is intended to inform front-end intervention (eligibility, authorization, coding, documentation) so the same denials stop happening, not just to track them after the fact.
+Medi surfaces denial volume by CARC, payer, provider, practice, and code over time.
+The pattern view is meant to drive front-end fixes (eligibility, authorization, coding, documentation) so the same denials stop recurring, not just to count them after the fact.

 How current is this guide?

-Last reviewed 2026-05-17.
-CARC and RARC code definitions are maintained by X12.
-Denial statistics are drawn from the MGMA 2024 Cost and Revenue Report and the Experian Health 2025 State of Claims survey.
+Last reviewed 2026-06-07.
+CARC and RARC definitions are maintained by X12.
+Denial statistics come from the MGMA 2024 Cost and Revenue Report and the Experian Health 2025 State of Claims survey.
 CMS remittance guidance is at Health Care Payment and Remittance Advice.

 References